carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 In **executions** section we execute following goals:

-1. ``invoker:install`` will be executed during the phase pre-integration-test and will install main project artifact into target/local-repo.
+1. ``invoker:install`` will be executed during the phase pre-integration-test and will install the main project artifact into target/local-repo.
 2. ``invoker:run`` will be executed during the integration-test phase and it will execute all defined integration tests under ``src/it`` folder.

 In **configuration** section:

-``<postBuildHookScript>verify</postBuildHookScript>``
-Execute validation script after integration test execution.
-This script may be written with either BeanShell or Groovy.
+``<postBuildHookScript>verify</postBuildHookScript>`` configures invoker plugin to execute validation script after integration test project execution.
+This script may be written with either BeanShell or Groovy (verify.groovy or verify.bsh).

 We have used other properties to show errors, show maven log and save it to a file.